My First Year on Etsy:

 The Other Keys to Success:

-Now, in the next year of my business, I’m adding new listings to grow my Etsy shop, helping other sellers in my free FB community and I’m starting an online learning community for motivated Etsy sellers called Handmade Journey Academy.
-If you have any questions for me about Etsy come chat with me in the Facebook group.
+I’m no longer focused on selling in my own Etsy shop because I’m now helping other sellers in my learning community for motivated Etsy sellers, the Handmade Journey Academy.
+If you have any questions for me about Etsy come join my free Facebook group.